Mike’s Top Ten of 1964

 - The Yellow Rolls-Royce

 The 7 Faces of Dr. Lao is a fun (and dated, and fairly racist) film about a traveling circus that comes into town.
 Tony Randall plays its proprietor, Dr. Lao (as well as like seven other characters throughout the film), whose magical circus creates all sorts of craziness in the town.
 It’s fun.
-The Carpetbaggers is a film noted for its pretty explicit (for the time) depiction of sexual relationships.
-George Peppard is a rich guy who basically destroys everything in his path.
-Quietly underrated, though also pretty dated.
 The Chalk Garden is a slight variation on The Children’s Hour kind of story.
 Edith Evans hires Deborah Kerr as a governess for her spoiled daughter, Hayley Mills.
 Mills is a troublemaker who discovers that Kerr doesn’t like to talk about her past, so she sets out to uncover who she really is.
 It takes some interesting turns, and is a pretty solid film.
+Marriage Italian Style is a great half of a double feature with Divorce, Italian Style.
+This one also has Marcello Mastroianni, but this also has Sophia Loren, and was directed by Vittorio De Sica.
+Loren is Mastroianni’s mistress, who schemes to make sure he marries her.
+It’s hilarious.
+One of Loren’s great performances and just a really funny movie.

 Circus World is just a weird and wonderful film about John Wayne as the owner of a circus.
 Need I say more?
 Ensign Pulver is a sequel to Mr. Roberts, though with all the roles recast.
 Robert Walker Jr. plays the lead role originated by Jack Lemmon, and Burl Ives plays the Jimmy Cagney part.
 It’s not as good as the original, but it has its moments.
 Think of it like a lesser comedy sequel (like almost all of them).
-The Fall of the Roman Empire is an Anthony Mann epic with a big cast.
-Stars Sophia Loren, Stephen Boyd, Alec Guinness, James Mason, Christopher Plummer, Anthony Quayle, John Ireland, Omar Sharif and Mel Ferrer.
+Cheyenne Autumn is John Ford’s final western.
+Fittingly, like the history of the genre, it’s about the terrible treatment of Native Americans by the U.S. government.
+It’s a perfect end to Ford’s western career, and, in its own way, is the way the genre ended as well.
 Joy House is a French-made noir with Jane Fonda and Alain Delon.
 He’s on the run from some gangster and ends up in a house with Jane Fonda and her aunt.
 Fonda and her lover plan to murder Delon so they can use his passport, while Delon starts fucking Fonda’s aunt.
 It goes to some pretty fucked up places, and I love it.
 Lilith is a Robert Rossen film with Warren Beatty and Jean Seberg as two people who fall in love in an insane asylum.
 More specifically, he’s a soldier with PTSD and she’s a schizophrenic.
 He falls in love with her and… well, she’s volatile.

 The Outrage is an American version of Rashomon.
 Like The Magnificent Seven was to Seven Samurai, this is Rashomon adapted for the American west.
 Stars Paul Newman in the Mufine role, as well as Laurence Harvey, William Shatner, Claire Bloom, Edward G. Robinson and Howard Da Silva.
 Not quite a Magnificent Seven-level adaptation, but worthwhile.
 Definitely worth a watch.
 The Yellow Rolls-Royce is an anthology film about the different owners of the same car.
 Stars Ingrid Bergman, Rex Harrison, Shirley MacLaine, Jeanne Moreau, George C. Scott, Omar Sharif, Alain Delon and Art Carney.
 Fun.